Monday, 26 March 2012

 It is often useful to have doors which slide along tracks, often for space or aesthetic considerations.

-A bypass door is a door unit that has two or more sections.
+bypass door is a door unit that has two or more sections.
 The doors can slide in either direction along one axis on parallel overhead tracks, sliding past each other.
 They are most commonly used in closets, in order to access one side of the closet at a time.
 The doors in a bypass unit will overlap slightly when viewed from the front, in order not to have a visible gap between them.

 Doors which slide between two wall panels are called pocket doors.